External monitoring and indices

 Zurich has been a constituent of the FTSE4Good Index Series since its inception.
 The FTSE4Good Index Series is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
 Our ESG Rating Absolute Score (highest score - 5) in June 2019 was 4.2.Visit the FTSE4Good website

 Zurich is a constituent of the MSCI ESG Select Leaders Index.
 MSCI is an independent provider of research-driven insights and tools for institutional investors.
-Our ESG rating in April 2018 was AA.
+As of July 2019, Zurich Insurance Group AG received an MSCI ESG Rating of AA.

-"THE INCLUSION OF Zurich Insurance Group AG IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF Zurich Insurance Group AG BY MSCI OR ANY OF ITS AFFILIATES.
-THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
-MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES."
+"THE USE BY Zurich Insurance Group Ltd OF ANY MSCI ESG RESEARCH LLC OR ITS AFFILIATES (“MSCI”) DATA, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT, RECOMMENDATION, OR PROMOTION OF Zurich Insurance Group Ltd BY MSCI.
+MSCI SERVICES AND DATA ARE THE PROPERTY OF MSCI OR ITS INFORMATION PROVIDERS, AND ARE PROVIDED ‘AS-IS’ AND WITHOUT WARRANTY.
+MSCI NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI."

 Principles for Responsible Investment